 Keep it simple and have kids make observations of natural objects.
 These include living and nonliving things found in the natural world.
 Think rocks, water, insects, and plants.

 The entry above is from a cloud journal.
 Help little learners use a ruler to add lines for them to write on.
-If you are looking for a free notebook template check out the cloud journal section of the types of clouds post.
+Or let them write free hand on the blank paper.

 Step into your own backyard.
 Or explore new habitats at a local park or national park.
 You might be surprised by what is present even in a backyard habitat.